Nuggt-dev/Nuggt/docs/contribution_guidelines.md

 ## Support

-If you need any assistance or have any questions about contributing, please don't hesitate to reach out to our support team at {discord}.
+If you need any assistance or have any questions about contributing, please don't hesitate to reach out to our support team at [Discord Server](https://discord.gg/gzdCDM84).

 We appreciate your contributions and look forward to collaborating with you!